 Students in Spanish immersion courses in Buenos Aires will most likely immediately become familiar with the city’s famous subte (subway) system; it is the oldest metro line in all of Latin America, the Southern hemisphere, and world second after the system in Paris.
 Built in December, 1913, the line grew from three separate lines into today’s system, now 6 separate lines, adjoining in the center, and managed by Metrovías S.A.
 This system is a piece of Argentine history and students taking Spanish immersion courses in Buenos Aires should board the subway, Spanish skills in hand, and explore its lines, stations, and destinations.

 The subte, shaped like an open-hand, sprawls out from the city centre into, to name a few, the neighborhoods of Monserrat, Boedo, Cabalttio, Almagro, Palermo, Retiro, and Belgrano.
-Lines are labeled A,B,C,D,E, and H. Students learning Spanish in Buenos Aires should come armed with a city map to navigate through the lines and neighborhoods.
+Lines are labeled A,B,C,D,E, and H. Students learning Spanish in Benos Aires should come armed with a city map to navigate through the lines and neighborhoods.

 Students in Spanish immersion courses in Buenos Aires can begin by boarding line A; this is the oldest line in the city, identified by antique stations and wooden metro cars.
 Taking line A allows students learning Spanish in Buenos Aires to visit the older and more historic parts of the city.
 Students studying Spanish in Buenos Aires can board the B and E line in order to visit the working class neighborhood of Boedo or the tango neighborhood of Almagro, among others.
 The D line, most recently built, flows into the areas of Palermo, Las Canitas and Belgrano.